contentauth/c2pa-rs/README.md

 * `no_interleaved_io` forces fully-synchronous I/O; otherwise, the library uses threaded I/O for some operations to improve performance.
 * `fetch_remote_manifests` enables the verification step to retrieve externally referenced manifest stores.
 External manifests are only fetched if there is no embedded manifest store and no locally adjacent .c2pa manifest store file of the same name.
 * `json_schema` is used by `make schema` to produce a JSON schema document that represents the `ManifestStore` data structures.

+## Example code

+The [sdk/examples](./sdk/examples) directory contains some minimal example code.
+The [client/client.rs](./sdk/examples/client/client.rs) is the most instructive and provides and example of reading the contents of a manifest store, recursively displaying nested manifests

 ## License